HugoPersson01/POWER-CABLE/README.md

 # Power Cable: Weightles training equpment
 We are five students pursuing a degree in Medical Engineering at KTH in Stockholm, Sweden, currently in our third year of study.

 The machine and code utilized in our work were originally developed by Linus Remahl, a research engineer at KTH.
-His expertise and support have been crucial throughout the process of calibrating and improving both the machine and the code.
+His expertise and support have been crucial throughout the process of calibrating and improving both the machine and the code, Go to Linus github profile here ➔ [Linus](https://github.com/linusreM).

 + This product is part of a course we have called "Tehcology and Health, Project Course" where we get to invent/improve a product.